PuddletownDesign/raindrop/template/content/posts/hinterland-of-fail.md

 ---
 template: post
-title: "New Ideas and the Hinterland Of Fail"
+title: New Ideas and the Hinterland Of Fail
-date: "2017-06-02"
+date: 2017-06-02
 tags:
     - meta
     - link